The New York Times has reported extensively

 The governor is interested in reviewing these programs and reigning them in.
 Urge him today to veto this extension of corporate welfare!

 A task force is investigating the EDA and has referred evidence to federal prosecutors for possible criminal charges.

 Even when it isn’t under investigation by the New York Times, corporate welfare is bad news for taxpayers.
 We shouldn’t be on the hook for giveaways to a select few, politically-connected businesses.
 All businesses should compete on a level playing field, and taxpayers should keep more of their hard-earned money.

-Join us in opposing corporate welfare and send an email to lawmakers today!
+Join us in opposing corporate welfare and urge Gov. Murphy to veto corporate welfare!